 Organized tissue – Composed of regularly differentiated cells.

 pH – A measure of acidity and alkalinity.
-Equal to the log of the reciprocal of the hydrogen ion concentration of a solution, expressed in grams per litre.
+Equal to the log of the reciprocal of the hydrogen ion concentration of a solution, expressed in grams per liter.
 A reading of 7 is neutral (e.g., pure water), whereas below 7 is acid and above 7 is alkaline.

 Phenolic Exudation – Many plant species contain phenolic compounds that blacken through exudation.
 The process is initiated after plants are wounded.
 Phenolic exudation may lead to growth inhibition or, in severe cases, to tissue necrosis and death.
 Antioxidants are incorporated into the sterilizing solution or isolation medium to prevent or reduce exudative browning (activated charcoal).

 ppm – Parts per million.